 A Feast for Crows

 After Varys's part in Tyrion's escape and Tywin's murder, he vanishes without a trace.
 A dungeon turnkey named Rugen disappears as well.
 In Rugen's living space a Tyrell coin is discovered and shown to Cersei, increasing Cersei's already-abundant mistrust of House Tyrell.
-It is believed by many readers (and later confirmed by GRRM) that Rugen is an alias of Varys's, due to the identical description of the turnkey with Varys when he visited Ned Stark in the Black Cells.
+Rugen is one of Varys' disguises.

 Cersei, now ruling in King's Landing as Queen Regent to her son Tommen, appoints Qyburn to fill the position of Master of Whisperers.
 Qyburn notes that many of Varys's spies came to him with secrets to sell, reinforcing Cersei's belief that Varys had always oversold his value to make people dependent on him and more vulnerable to his schemes.